rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    <pre>
 A1
-B2 master
+B2 feature1
    </pre>

+   NOTE: We keep the "feature1" version because that's the change we want to make.

-   BLAH QUESTION: This doesn't seem to "take".
+   BLAH QUESTION for Michael: This doesn't seem to "take".
+   The next cycle has entries out of order.

 0. Add the commit the change: